 Calico Tank Trail.
 Even though this hike is only 2.5 miles, there are a few parts that can be tricky to navigate.
 You will gain about 400 feet in elevation as you walk up some interestingly constructed stone stairs, and at some points throughout this hike, you’ll find yourself using both your feet and your hands.
 The “tank” that gives the trail its name is located at the furthest end of the hike.
 There’s a natural water catch area that, depending on the rainy season, will fill quite significantly.
 This is an in-and-out hike, meaning you’ll leave on the same trail you came in on.
 Parking for this trail is located at Sandstone Quarry.

 Red Rock has one developed campground allowing visitors to enjoy its natural beauty firsthand.
 The Rock Rock Canyon Campground is located just one mile south of the conservation area and offers shade structures, toilets, and water faucets for drinking water.
 Please note that there are no RV sites that offer electrical, water, sewer hook-ups, or dump stations.

 Getting to Red Rock from Las Vegas

-Red Rock Canyon National Conservation Area is located 18 miles west of Las Vegas on State Route 159.
 Admission is $15 per vehicle.
-Nevada BLM offers online timed entry reservations and purchase of daily entry passes for Red Rock Canyon National Conservation Area Scenic Drive.
-You can purchase daily passes and make timed entry reservations through Recreation.gov.
+Nevada BLM requires online timed entry reservations and purchase of daily entry passes for Red Rock Canyon National Conservation Area (accessed via the Red Rock Canyon Scenic Drive) in advance.
+Get them at recreation.gov.
 Advanced reservations will vary in price by $2 depending on the season and time of day.